The Team

 • Mariana Correia

-COMMUNICATIONS DIRECTOR
+COMMUNICATIONS COORDINATOR

 Mariana has always lived close to the ocean — born in Portugal, living in Australia, and most recently settling on the west coast of Canada.
 Her deep connection to the ocean through surfing and surf photography inspired her to apply her experience to support Surfrider's mission.